-The large amount of edge habitat supports a variety of plant and animal life.
+A large amount of edge and field habitat supports a variety of plant and animal life.
 Plants include Bird’s eye speedwell, blue-eyed grasses, blackberry and blueberry bushes, goldenrod, Canada mayflowers, clintonia, wild strawberries, purple violets, and wild sarsaparilla.
-The park is also home to deer, bear, red-tailed hawks, chipmunks, squirrels, foxes, woodcock, and songbirds.
+The property is also home to deer, bears, red-tailed hawks, chipmunks, squirrels, foxes, woodcock, and songbirds.
 The fields are mowed on a rotating annual basis to maximize habitat potential.